-We will be hosting a programme of virtual lectures with fascinating speakers this autumn that will take place online and be available to view globally.
+We will be hosting a regular programme of virtual events with fascinating speakers that will take place online and be available to view globally.
 Find out more about our schedule below and scroll to the bottom for more future events.

 Yuri Gagarin: the untold story of the first human in space